Applying for a New License (Drivers 18+) in Texas

 Driver Education Requirements

-If you are applying for a first-time license in Texas and you're between 18 to 24 years old, you're required to take an adult driver education course.
+If you are applying for a first-time license in Texas and you're between 18 to 24 years old, you're required to take an adult driver education course AND watch the Impact Texas Teen Drivers (ITTD) informational video.

-You have 2 options for driver education training:
+You have 2 options for adult driver education training:

 - A course developed for adults, which is offered online or in the classroom.
 The entire course is 6 hours.